 TGbe editor: Please revise the following paragraph as below:

 A STA that receives a Neighbor AP Information field with an unrecognized TBTT Information Field Type subfield shall ignore the remainder of the Reduced Neighbor Report element.
+If there are more than one Neighbor AP Information fields in the Reduced Neighbor Report element, the order of the Neighbor AP Information fields in the Reduced Neighbor Report element shall be arranged in ascending order based on the corresponding value of the TBTT Information Field Type subfield.